BLCM/ModCabinet/FAQ.md

 IMPORTANT.
 Place this line with alphabetical sort in mind, don't just add it to the end of the page.

 ## There are plenty of mistakes here/there.
-Editing mistakes will be appretiated.
+Editing mistakes will be appreciated.
 Just click `Edit` and fix them.

 ## I have some ideas about FAQ/Template/general structure.
 Create an issue and we will discuss this.